Sangga Sinnayah is a huge advocate of sustainable living.

 Sangga also liaised with the religious school next door - Sekolah Agama Sungai Ara, in some of the activities.

 All these initiatives got noticed by then Education Minister Maszlee Malik, who paid a visit to SJKT Sungai Ara early last year, and said it could serve as a model for all educational institutions in the country on how to emphasise happiness, care and respect, while at the same time maintaining a green school atmosphere.

-Looking to repeat 'magic'Sangga was in last November, transferred to another school - SJKT Bayan Lepas, with only about two years left to his retirement.
+Looking to repeat 'magic'Sangga was transferred to another school - SJKT Bayan Lepas in November 2019, with only about two years left to his retirement.

 He hopes to repeat work his "magic" in SJKT Bayan Lepas, as he did with SJKT Sungai Ara.